 - Experienced: for better climbers who push themselves a little more.

 - Various other local comps: For the past 5 summers the SummerSweatFest comp series has brought a more laid-back form of bouldering competition to several gyms in the Toronto area.
-We may host other local comps from time to time as well.

 Upcoming Competitions at True North Climbing: